Hammad4122/Banking-Management-System_QT_Application/README.md

 ## License

 This project is for educational purposes.
-All rights reserved by the author.
+All rights reserved by the authors.